How to address someone in Korean

-Due to a long history of Confucianism, being polite to someone older than you is a very important manner in Korea.
+Due to a long history of Confucianism, being polite to someone older than you is a very important matter in Korea.
 Calling someone properly is a good start to learning this manner!
 Let's learn how to address someone in Korean at different levels of politeness.

 <Table of Contents>